The Stock Tip

-"The Stock Tip" is the fifth episode (and season finale) of the first season of the NBC sitcom Seinfeld.

-It aired on June 21, 1990.
-In the episode, George Costanza (Jason Alexander) tells Jerry Seinfeld and Elaine Benes (Julia Louis-Dreyfus) that a friend of a friend of his has given him a stock tip, and he encourages them to invest with him.
-Jerry does so, but as soon as he does, the value of his stock falls.
-At the same time, Jerry takes his girlfriend on a trip to Vermont, which does not go as planned.
+"The Stock Tip" is the fifth and final episode of the first season of the American television sitcom Seinfeld.
+It first aired on NBC in the United States on June 21, 1990.
+In the episode, George drags Jerry into buying a stock on an insider trading tip, and Jerry takes his girlfriend on a weekend getaway to Vermont.

-The episode was written by Larry David and Jerry Seinfeld, and was directed by Tom Cherones.
-It received ratings and praise good enough to commission a second season.
+The episode was written by series creators Larry David and Jerry Seinfeld, and was directed by Tom Cherones.
+When it aired, it received enough ratings and praise for NBC to commission a second season.